-I think the argument that travelers are the only right visitors is arrogant and wrong-headed.
+I think the argument that travelers are wonderful and tourists are bad is arrogant and wrong-headed.
 I agree with the words of differencebetween.net:

 ¨Tourism has gained a bit of a bad reputation.
 Some tourists will go to places and become a nuisance.
 Other people will act like the stereotype of tourists.
-However, the majority of tourists do not – it is just far more common to hear about the horror stories than about the people who don’t do anything worth complaining about.
-Still, because of those people, some don’t want to be associated with the word ‘tourist’ even if they are doing the exact same things a tourist does.
+However, most tourists do not – it is just far more ordinary to hear about the horror stories than about the people who don’t do anything worth complaining about.
+Still, because of those people, some don’t want to be associated with the word ‘tourist’ even if they are doing the same things a tourist does.
 This is because the people who created this definition are all self-described travelers.¨

 I also think there is a built-in, unfair assumption that somehow traveling independently is superior to going as a group.
 This is not my experience.
-Besides, most people I’ve met with this view usually have a lot of misconceptions about group travel.
+Besides, most people I’ve met with this view usually have many misconceptions about group travel.

 The Secret to Getting the Most Out of Your Fifty-Plus Nomad Experiences

-All these discussions on travelers versus tourists miss the two most crucial factors that are necessary to learn about a given place or the world: time and perspective.
-Thankfully, Fifty-Plus Nomads have the time to get the most out of the travel
+All these discussions miss the two most crucial factors necessary to learn about a given place or the world: time and perspective.
+Thankfully, Fifty-Plus Nomads have the time to get the most out of the travel.

 Fortunately, it is also not hard for Fifty-Plus Nomads to get the right perspective.
 All one needs to do is view your experience as a long-term quest to unveil the layers of understanding about the politics, economics, history, values, religion, customs, and food of the places you visit.

-Revealing these layers can be done by moving from place to place frequently and comparing and contrasting life in different parts of the world.
+Fifty-Plus Nomads can uncover these layers by frequently moving from place to place and comparing and contrasting life in different parts of the world.
 (Semester at Sea provides a once-in-a-lifetime opportunity to do this).
-It can also be done by staying in one place and getting to know all its layers or spending extended periods living in several different countries.
+You can also unravel these layers by staying in one place and getting to know it in depth or spending extended periods living in several different countries.